szymonit02/hello-world/README.md

 # hello-world
 This is my first repository
-Hi !
-my name is Szymon , I like python and sphagetti and sushi.
+my name is Szymon , I like python .
 I like BMW cars.